 Government Documents supports the Library and University's mission as a diverse community of learning.
 We provide quality government information services with free and equal access to the federal resources for students, faculty and staff of the University, as well as for constituents of the Eighth Congressional District in Tennessee in accordance with Title 44, Chapter 19 of the United States Code.
 We strive to be outstanding stewards of the government documents which we obtain, manage, and promote to best meet the curricular and research needs of the University.
 We also encourage and support the use of government documents services and collection by the community at large.

 The government publications collection consists of documents in either paper or microfiche format for most of older documents, and full-text, electronic format for the majority of documents after 2007.
 All new documents are cataloged in the main Library catalog, with links to the full-text when available.
 In addition, we retrospectively catalog selective older documents deemed as having potential value to users.
-Current government documents of particular merit and interest are incorporated into the Government Documents of the Week, mounted on the main library page.

 The primary finding tool for the government documents in the Library is the online catalog for the items in the library collection; and the Catalog of U.S. Government Publications for documents printed by the Government Printing Office.
-We also maintain Internet Resources organized by subject areas at our government documents page.

 Access to government publications is available during all hours of library operation.
 Provision of reference services by the documents staff is available Monday-Friday, 8:00 A.M.-6:00 P.M. at the Government Documents desk and by the reference desk staff at remaining hours of library operation.
 We encourage making an appointment for complex, in-depth assistance.
-Contact us by phone at (731) 881-7073 or e-mail firstname.lastname@example.org.
+Contact us by phone at (731) 881-7073 or e-mail Jim Nance at email@example.com.

 Since our designation as a selective federal depository library in 1957, we have built a collection of over 300,000 items in all formats.
 We select approximately 35% of government publications available through the Federal Depository Library Program.